 Fred Yerke and John Schriber suicide pact

 Fred Yerke was 26 years old and lived with his parents on Erie Street.
 Like many young men of his generation, he struggled to find steady work during a period of economic uncertainty.
-He was known to be inseparable from his boyhood friend, John Schrier, a companionship so close that local newspapers described them as “life-long chums.”
+He had a close friend named John Schrier.
+A local newspaper described them as “life-long chums.”

 Comments